dajk/meant-stack-todo/readme.md

 ### Dev Guide

   1. sudo mongod # 1st terminal to run the mongo server
   2. mongo # 2nd terminal to connect your own instance to mongo server
-	3. npm start 	# 3th terminal to compile and watch all .ts files to .js and run the server (nodemon in our case)
+  3. yarn start (or npm start) # 3th terminal to compile and watch all .ts files to .js and run the server (nodemon in our case)

 Open [http://localhost:1337](http://localhost:1337) and you are ready to use.